danielsunzhongyuan/my_leetcode_in_python/Questions.md

     if C > 1, then result += AB99 + 1
     if C = 1, then result += ABDE + 1
     if C = 0, then result += (AB-1)DE + 1

+234. palindrome-linked-list
+Given a singly linked list, determine if it is a palindrome.

+Example 1:

+Input: 1->2
+Output: false
+Example 2:

+Input: 1->2->2->1
+Output: true

 235. lowest-common-ancestor-of-a-binary-search-tree